 Established in 2015, the UMass Lowell Ph.D. program in Applied Psychology & Prevention Science is designed to train students and current practitioners who seek advanced education in the application of psychological theories and methods to address real-world problems, as well as to promote optimal quality of life outcomes.
-APPS emphasizes three core areas of study:
+APPS emphasizes four core areas of study:

 An applied psychological approach that emphasizes the importance of preventing problems and promoting positive behavior in these areas builds on expertise of our faculty, enriches students’ understanding of the importance of prevention, expands involvement with communities, enhances research skills, and increases opportunities for students’ career success.

 The Applied Cognitive Psychology core area is designed to teach our graduate students how to address real-world issues.
 Students will be trained to develop evidence-based reforms rooted in a rigorous study of cognitive processes.
 Such reforms can be applied to confront problems in the domains of education, law, health, and business.
 Ongoing research in the department explores how to improve the accuracy of both memory performance and meta-cognitive judgments to help students choose optimal study strategies and help legal actors assess eyewitness reliability.
 Other faculty study health campaign design, the relationship between language and cognition, memory for trauma, and/or issues that face individuals making decisions within the criminal justice system.